A Survey on Deep Hashing Methods: Introduction

-Compared to other surveys on hash \cite{wang2014hashing,wang2015learning,wang2017survey,cao2017binary}, this survey mainly focuses on recent deep hashing methods rather than traditional hashing methods and how they design loss functions.
-As far as we know, this is the most comprehensive survey about deep hashing, which is helpful for readers to understand the mechanisms and trends of deep hashing.
+Compared to other surveys on hashing methods \cite{wang2014hashing,wang2015learning,wang2017survey,cao2017binary}, our paper mainly centers on recent deep hashing methods rather than traditional hashing methods and how they optimize the hashing network.
+Moreover, we study both deep supervised hashing as well as deep unsupervised hashing extensively.
+Finally, we classify two topics in a brand-new view based on the different manners of optimization.
+As far as we know, this is the most comprehensive survey about deep hashing, which is beneficial to researchers in understanding the mechanisms and trends of deep hashing.